 Testaccio: Rome's Foodie Heartland

 Once the city's slaughterhouse district, Testaccio is now the epicenter of Roman cuisine.
 It's the birthplace of offal-based dishes like coda alla vaccinara and pajata, offering a taste of authentic cucina romana.
-The Mercato Testaccio is a must-visit for food lovers, where chefs shop for fresh produce and locals gather for a bite.
+The Mercato Testaccio is a must-see for food lovers, where chefs shop for fresh produce and locals gather for a bite.
 It's open Monday through Saturday until 3pm.

 Testaccio is ideal for food enthusiasts and those wanting to see a different side of Rome.
 For more insights into Rome's lively food scene, check out our food guide.